 Grafana #

-The Grafana integration ships ten dashboards and a PostgreSQL-wire data server that exposes every Litmus store as queryable SQL tables.
+The Grafana integration ships a set of dashboards and a PostgreSQL-wire data server that exposes every Litmus store as queryable SQL tables.
 Grafana's built-in PostgreSQL data source connects to the server — no plugin install required, no Litmus-specific shim on the Grafana side.

 For a step-by-step setup walkthrough (install the extras, start the server, import the dashboards), see the Grafana dashboards how-to.
 This page is the reference for what the integration provides: which dashboards exist, what tables they query, and where the boundaries are.